What is MCP: The Universal Protocol for AI Integration

 Function Calling: Requires defining specific functions for each service integration, with custom authentication and error handling for every connection.

-MCP: MCP replaces these custom pipelines with one standard protocol.
-You can plug any data source or service into the model using the same method, drastically simplifying development.
+MCP: Replaces custom pipelines with one standard protocol.
+You can plug any data source or service into the model using the same method.

 Scalability